LachlanDev/TikTok-Utilities/README.md

 </p>

 # About
 An Open Source Discord BOT that gets in depth information about users on TikTok.
-[Discord BOT Invite Link.](https://discord.com/oauth2/authorize?client_id=779968259671457792&scope=bot&permissions=93248)

 ## Commands
 * Profile Lookup - **Usage:** t!profile TikTok